-The set \mathbb{Z} of integers and its properties are at the root of all mathematical disciplines.
-The algebraic and order properties of the integers, whether used formally or informally, are the properties that are most relevant when doing mathematics.
+The set of integers and its properties are at the root of all mathematical disciplines.
+In fact, it is impossible to do mathematics without making use of the integers in some form or another.
+The algebraic and order properties of the integers are the properties that are most relevant when working with the set of integers.
 However, the set of integers has another property that is independent of its algebraic and order properties.
 This additional property of the integers is quite important and is the topic of discussion for the next few sections.